openforcefield/qca-dataset-submission/submissions/2020-09-18-OpenFF-Sandbox-CHO-PhAlkEthOH/README.md

 ### Description

 This dataset is a collection of CHO molecules.
-The molecules are the AlkEthOH and PhEthOH datasets originally used to build the smirnoff99Frosst parameters.
+The molecules are from the AlkEthOH and PhEthOH datasets originally used to build the smirnoff99Frosst parameters.
+The AlkEthOH SMILES contained some undefined stereo centers.
+When this was encountered, all stereoisomers were generated and submitted for calculation.
+Conformers were generated using a RMS cutoff of 3 Ångstroms.

 ### General Information
  - Date: 09/18/2020